voutilad/bolt-proxy/README.md

    inflated/dechunked before being relayed...wip.)
 7. Picking leader vs. follower for write or read (respectively) transactions works.
+8. TLS support for client-side with default verification rules.

 ## What doesn't (yet) work:
-1. No support for TLS on the frontend (e.g. client-side), so you need to tell your client to use `bolt://`
-2. No emulation of routing table, so if you use `neo4j://` schemes on the front-end, you'll probably bypass the proxy!
+1. No emulation of routing table, so if you use `neo4j://` schemes on the front-end, you'll probably bypass the proxy!
 (If the routing stuff gets pushed into Bolt, this might be easier to deal with.)
-3. No support for "routing policies"
+2. No support for "routing policies"
-4. No smart pooling of connections...each client connection results in a connection to *each* backend host.
+3. No smart pooling of connections...each client connection results in a connection to *each* backend host.

 ## Other random known issues: